 In 2015, the RCC announced £100k of matched-funding towards full-time PhD studentships (approximately £8k per student per annum) within the UK between 2015 and 2018.
-The aim of this initiative is to develop research expertise and to contribute to the evidence-base in areas of priority.
-While two studentships have commenced, funds remain for a third.
+The aim of this initiative was to develop research expertise and to contribute to the evidence-base in areas of priority.

-Applications are invited from UK Higher Education Institutions for one studentship, commencing during the 2016/17 academic year, and will be considered in the following research areas:
+Applications were invited from UK Higher Education Institutions in the following research areas:

 - Economic evaluation of chiropractic service provision in the UK